AlexisTM/cracon/README.md

-# Flacon C++ Library
+# Cracon C++ Library

+Cracon stands for Craft Config.

-**Flacon** is a lightweight C++ library for handling _JSON_ configuration files.
-It provides a simple and intuitive API for reading, writing, and managing configuration data.
-Whether you're building a command-line tool, a desktop application, or a server application, Flacon can simplify your configuration management.
+**Cracon** is a lightweight C++ library for handling _JSON_ configuration files.
+It provides a simple and intuitive API for reading, writing configurations.
+It outputs two files, one `default` with all defaults parameters set in the code, and one for changed parameters.

+It supports (tested for):
+- booleans
+- enums
+- (u)int(00)_t
+- float/double
+- std::vector
+- std::string
+- std::array

 Most of the heavy lifting is done by [Niels Lohmann's awesome JSON library](https://json.nlohmann.me).